-Stephanie Watts is an Assistant Professor and clinical Speech Pathologist at the University of South Florida.
-She earned an undergraduate degree in Speech Pathology at Florida State University and masters degree in Speech Pathology at USF.
-In addition to her doctoral studies, she is also a full time Speech Pathologist at the Joy McCann Culverhouse Center for Swallowing Disorders.
+Dr. Watts is an Assistant Professor and clinical Speech Pathologist at the University of South Florida.
+She earned an undergraduate degree in Speech Pathology at Florida State University then her masters and doctoral degrees in Speech Pathology at USF.

 Stephanie is a clinician, researcher, and educator specializing in the area of swallowing assessment and treatment.
-Her research interests include cough neurophysiology, clinical evaluation of airway protective behaviors, and maximizing patient health outcomes through multidisciplinary care.
+Clinical specialties include evaluation and management of complex swallowing and voice disorders.
+Her research interests include cough neurophysiology, clinical evaluation of airway protective behaviors, esophageal physiology, and maximizing patient health outcomes through multidisciplinary care.

 Joy Gaziano is a Speech Pathologist and specialist in evaluation and treatment of oropharyngeal swallowing disorders.
 She received her undergraduate training at the University of Florida in 1986 and a master’s degree in Speech Pathology from the George Washington University in 1988.
 Joy has worked in Tampa for 25 years- at the Moffitt Cancer Center and then on faculty at USF College of Medicine in the Center for Swallowing Disorders.